tiehangd/MUPS-EEG/README.md

    This produces data for our cross subject task, which is stored in ./data/cross_sub

 3) Running the model:
-   1) Pretraining on feature extractor
+   1) Pretraining of feature extractor

           python pre_train.py